MartinThoma/MartinThoma.github.io/_posts/2012-07-24-plotting-graphs-with-pgfplots-latex-and-tikz.markdown

 <h2>LaTeX-Code</h2>
 The following LaTeX-Code used TikZ and PGFplots:
-[text]% Plot of the probability that two people out of n people have the
+{% highlight text %}% Plot of the probability that two people out of n people have the
 % same birthday.
 % Author: Martin Thoma
 % Source: http://martin-thoma.com/plotting-graphs-with-pgfplots/